fido-web-pay/fido-web-pay.github.io/README.md

 This site describes how _Secure_ and _Convenient_ on-line payments can be supported by extending the technology underpinning FIDO U2F with a Web-adapted version of EMV&reg;.
-However, unlike EMV, the system is usable with _any account-based payment system_, including the eurozone's SEPA Inst.
+However, unlike EMV, FWP is usable with _any account-based payment system_, including the eurozone's SEPA Inst.

 ### Useful Links